mahfuz0712/PytBangla/README.md

 ```
 # Explanation
-The function lekho() is used to print something
+The function lekho() is used to print something.

 The function bolo() is used to make the computer say something
 The function shuno() is used to make the computer listen to you
 The function input_nao() is used to take inputs from the user